SebastianTirsen/ms4-vintage-furniture/README.md

 * the navigations are made respponsive to fit all types of devices.

 Implementation:
 A two part navigation menu will be displayed on all webpages.
+A top navigation concerning the users and their purchases and a main navigation concerning th furnitures and lightings.
 This will redirect users to the approriate page when clicked.
 On smaller devices, the menu will collapse into a hamburger menu to make efficient use to screen space.
 When clicked, the menu will expand downward on the screen displaying all navigation items.

 The following navigation items will be implemented: